Find Affordable College Courses

 USC Foreign Languages & Linguistics Rankings

-There were 14 students who received their doctoral degrees in foreign languages and linguistics, making the school the #22 most popular school in the United States for this category of students.
+There were 14 students who received their doctoral degrees in foreign languages & linguistics, making the school the #22 most popular school in the United States for this category of students.

 Foreign Languages & Linguistics Student Demographics at USC

-Take a look at the following statistics related to the make-up of the foreign languages and linguistics majors at University of Southern California.
+Take a look at the following statistics related to the make-up of the foreign languages & linguistics majors at University of Southern California.

 USC Foreign Languages & Linguistics Master’s Program

-Of the 18 foreign languages and linguistics students who graduated with a master's degree in 2020-2021 from USC, about 50% were men and 50% were women.
-Nationwide, master's degree programs only see 37% men graduate in foreign languages and linguistics each year.
+For the most recent academic year available, 42% of foreign languages & linguistics master's degrees went to men and 58% went to women.
+Nationwide, master's degree programs only see 29% men graduate in foreign languages & linguistics each year.
 USC does a better job at serving the male population as it supports 13% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from University of Southern California with a master's in foreign languages and linguistics.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Southern California with a master's in foreign languages & linguistics.

 undefined